mim2 (at) illinois.edu

 Doctoral dissertation: main results include the study of semi-invariants of certain family of filtered quiver representations;

-the construction of filtered quiver representations is given in my thesis
+the construction of filtered quiver representations is given in my thesis,

-I wrote my dissertation under Tom Nevins' supervision.
+which was written under Tom Nevins' supervision.

 On fast Fourier transform for partially ordered subgroup chains of the symmetric group, with A. Wu.
 In progress.